TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchMacroPadPico/pico1-manual.md

 [Tmr] Macro Timer options (One-shot or Repeat) must have [ADD]ed a number 1-8 before

 Note A: Use the green Pad [<] to correct entries added - press once to remove one entry and more than once for many entries.
-It will not have ant effect if no entries have been [ADD[ed.
+It will not have any effect if no entries have been [ADD[ed.

 Note B: Use the green Pad [o] to chage the source and destination from SDCard (brown) to Flash memory (white).
 The following convention is used - the Macro Destination [Dst] is also referred to as the Target Macro here in some cases.